josmar-crwdstffng/angular/aio/content/guide/built-in-directives.md

 ## Built-in structural directives

 Structural directives are responsible for HTML layout.
-They shape or reshape the DOM's structure, typically by adding, removing, and manipulating the host elements to which they are attached.
+They shape or reshape the structure of the DOM, typically by adding, removing, and manipulating the host elements to which they are attached.

 This section introduces the most common built-in structural directives: